 - Appropriate Calorie Levels: "Select an eating pattern that meets nutrient needs over time at an appropriate calorie level."
 Knowing how many calories you really need is a key to maintaining a healthy body weight.
 Then find the eating pattern that gives you the right nutrients within that number.
 Calories Per Day Calculator

 - Know What and How Much You are Really Eating: "Account for all foods and beverages consumed and assess how they fit within a total healthy eating pattern."
 This is a strong recommendation to keep a food diary and use a tool to analyze your diet to look for things you don't need and where you need more.
-Our free Calorie Count site lets you record your food and exercise online and give a free analysis and grading of your diet.
+Our free Calorie Count app and web site lets you record your food and exercise online and give a free analysis and grading of your diet.
 It can be used for a personal food diary.

 - Food Safety: "Follow food safety recommendations when preparing and eating foods to reduce the risk of foodborne illnesses."
 Food Safety 101